davidshq/clickup-utils/CODE_REVIEW_RECOMMENDATIONS.md

 ### 4. **Code Quality Improvements**

-#### 4.1 Fix Documentation Tests ✅ COMPLETED
+#### 4.1 Fix Remaining Clippy Warnings
 **Issues**:
+- Format string warnings in API and utils modules
-- Missing imports in doc-test examples
+- Unused imports in test files
-- Incomplete code examples
+- Dead code warnings for unused functions and fields
-- Undefined variables in examples

 **Solutions**:
-- Added proper `use` statements to all doc-test examples
-- Created mock structures for examples (MockApiClient, MockWorkspace, MockItem, etc.)
-- Added `Subcommand` trait implementation to example enums
-- Ensured all examples compile and run successfully **Result**: All 18 doc-tests now pass successfully
+- Apply `cargo clippy --fix` to automatically fix format string issues
+- Remove unused imports from test files
+- Either use or remove unused functions and fields
+- Replace `len() > 0` with `!is_empty()` in test assertions

-#### 4.2 Remove Remaining Code Duplication
+#### 4.2 Clean Up Test Utilities
 **Issues**:
+- Unused `Config::load_for_tests()` function
+- Unused `temp_dir` field in `TestConfig`
-- Some test files still use direct API creation instead of utilities
+- Redundant imports in test files
-- Duplicate error handling patterns in some edge cases

 **Solutions**:
-- Update all test files to use `ApiUtils::create_client()`
-- Standardize error handling patterns across all modules
+- Implement proper usage of `load_for_tests()` or remove it
+- Use the `temp_dir` field or remove it
+- Clean up redundant imports

 ---